 There’s NO DOUBT about it, it is a scary time.
 Last week I found myself going down the wrong path.
 Like so many I found myself feeling scared and helpless.
 Something that has helped me with all of the things that I have been through is knowing-YOU can’t control everything that happens to you, but you CAN control the way you respond.
 And in your response is your greatest power.
 So I readjusted some things to get back on course.
-I thought I would write about some tips and practices that I have learned over the years to help with all of the stress anxiety so many are feeling during this COVID-19 pandemic.
+I thought I would write about some tips and practices that I have learned over the years to help with all of the stress anxiety so many are feeling.

 Get Enough Sleep